 Squeaking or sluggish action parts aren’t usually expensive to remedy.
 Often a few drops of center pin lubricant will fix the problem.
 A few rattling notes in the action are often a quick repair, but if the action is rattling throughout it may be an indication that the action is need of an overhaul.
-Buzzing can be caused by loose cabinet parts or items on top of the piano.
+Buzzing can be caused by loose cabinet parts, items on top of the piano or laying against the soundingboard.
 At the worst, it is an indication that the soundboard or bridges are in need of repair.

 Broken Action Parts

 This will cost extra in addition to regular tuning cost if there are parts to re-glue or replace.
 Sometimes I am able to give a quote over the phone.
 At the time of tuning I will give an estimate before proceeding with the repair.

 Treble strings aren’t expensive.
 I carry a complete range of plain wire gauges with me on all service calls.
 Bass strings however are expensive.
 They have to be custom made for your particular piano.
 This involves taking the measurements from the old broken string and having a new string made from them.
 It also requires coming back for a second appointment with the new string to install and tune it.

 The piano action is the mechanical component of a piano.
 A piano is made up of a harp and a mechanism that strikes the strings of the harp, this is called the action.
 The action is made up of the keys and a system of moving parts that translates the movement of the keys into movement of hammers that in turn strike the strings.
 When a piano is new, the action is adjusted so that it will produce the best feel and response that the piano is capable of.
 Over time as the action wears in, the felt compacts and the hammers wear.
 Tone and the touch of the piano may start to decline.
 When this occurs it is time to look at regulating the action and voicing the hammers.
 Depending on how far the instrument has been allowed to decline, this job may take a few hours or a few days.